Fujifilm X-T20 vs Olympus E-M10 II

-The Fujifilm X-T20 and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2015.
-Both the X-T20 and the E-M10 II are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Fujifilm X-T20 and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in January 2017 and August 2015.
+Both the X-T20 and the E-M10 II are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a Four Thirds (E-M10 II) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 An illustration of the physical size and weight of the Fujifilm X-T20 and the Olympus E-M10 II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is somewhat larger (2 percent) than the Fujifilm X-T20.
 Moreover, the E-M10 II is slightly heavier (2 percent) than the X-T20.
 In this context, it is worth noting that neither the X-T20 nor the E-M10 II are weather-sealed.